 Market analysts International Data Corporation was forecasting sale of only 15,000 for the year 1990, which was less than it was predicting for IBM's rival RS/6000 workstation.
 The figure seemed about right, as around 50,000 machines in total had been sold by the time NeXT exited the hardware business in 1993.
 After NeXT was bought by Apple, its operating and windowing system - NeXTSTEP and OpenStep - were rolled in to macOS, which would eventually be based on the Unix-like BSD.

 Thoughts of a Unix takeover turned out to be a bit optimistic, as the challenging operating system never achieved anything like an acceptance on the desktop, at least for "normal" users.
-Its indirect spin-off Linux, which would be released two years later in 1991, did become successful enough - at least in servers and the infrastructure that runs the internet - whilst also managing to stretch out its own "Year of the Linux desktop" thing for at least two decades.
+Its indirect spin-off Linux, which would be released a year later in 1991, did become successful enough - at least in servers and the infrastructure that runs the internet - whilst also managing to stretch out its own "Year of the Linux desktop" thing for at least two decades.